Ranchero-Software/NetNewsWire/Technotes/HelpBook/5.0/en/what-is-rss.markdown

 The good part is the part in the middle — that’s the part with the news.
 That’s the part that you read.
 That’s the part you’re interested in.

-<p>And that’s what RSS is — it’s just that part, minus the rest of the stuff.
+And that’s what RSS is — it’s just that part, minus the rest of the stuff.

 #### Details